L'Officiel: 时装 L'Officiel China

+L'Officiel Hong Kong

+L'Officiel entered the Hong Kong market in 2002 with the launch of 魅力 L'Officiel, the Chinese edition of L'Officiel. 魅力 L'Officiel was based out of Hong Kong, however, it would cease publication within the year. 时装 L'Officiel China was distributed in Hong Kong from its launch in 2003.

+The Hong Kong edition of L'Officiel, entitled L'Officiel Hong Kong SAR launched on digital platforms in November 2023 and entered print in March 2024.
+Katherine Ho (previously of Vogue Hong Kong) was appointed editor-in-chief.
+After four issues in-print, the vast majority of the editorial staff were laid off.
+Following that, the company underwent a restructuring.
+Angel Fong was appointed editor-in-chief in 2025.

+In 2026, the magazine alongside The Art Newspaper Hong Kong was designated as a media partner for the "Art in Resonance" programme of The Peninsula Hong Kong.

 L'Officiel Italia

-L'Officiel Italia originally had a short run in the 1970s and again in the 1990s.
-In 2009 L'Officiel Hommes launched an Italian edition and in September 2012 L'Officiel Italia was relaunched with Carlo Mazzoni as Editor-in-Chief.
+L'Officiel Italia was published for a brief period in the 1970s and agin in the 1990s.
+In 2009, the Italian edition L'Officiel Hommes was launched and in September 2012 L'Officiel Italia was relaunched with Carlo Mazzoni as Editor-in-Chief.

 L'Officiel Japan

-In 1973 a version of L'Officiel translated into Japanese was released.
-However it was not until 2005 that the Japanese edition L'Officiel Japon was launched.
-It later closed in 2008.
-In October 2015 L'Officiel Japan was launched with Tetsuya Mabuchi as its Publisher and Naoko Kikuchi as its Editor-in-Chief it was published by Éditions Jalou and Seven & I Publishing.
-The magazine ceased publication in December 2016, but its last issue was January/February 2017.
+In 1973, Japanese translations were included in the original French edition.
+In 2005 the Japanese edition L'Officiel Japon was launched.
+It ceased publication in 2008.
+In October 2015 L'Officiel Japan re-launched with Tetsuya Mabuchi as publisher and Naoko Kikuchi as editor-in-chief it was published in a co-operation between Éditions Jalou and Seven & I Publishing.
+The magazine ceased publication in December 2016, but the last issue was January/February 2017.

 In early 2020 it was reported that within two years a Japanese edition was aiming to be launched along with editions for Australia, Nigeria and the United Kingdom.
 The same was confirmed about a Japanese edition in late 2022.

-WWD Japan in May 2024 reported that the magazine would relaunch in September with Takafumi Kawasaki as its Editor-in-Chief, he previously worked for L'Uomo Vogue and GQ Japan.
+WWD Japan reported in May 2024 that the magazine would relaunch in September with Takafumi Kawasaki as its Editor-in-Chief, he previously worked for L'Uomo Vogue and GQ Japan.
 The magazine relaunched in September with Rie Miyazawa on the cover.